famiu/feline.nvim/README.md

 end
 ```

 - `icon` (table, string or function): Some inbuilt providers such as `git_branch` provide default icons.
-If you either don't have a patched font or don't like the default icon that Feline provides, or if you want an icon for a component that doesn't have any default icons, you may set this value to use any icon you want instead.
+If you either don't have a patched font or don't like the default icon that Feline provides, or if you want an icon for a component that doesn't have any default icons, you may set this value to use any icon you want instead.<br><br>
 By default, the icon inherits the component's highlight, but you can also change the highlight specifically for the icon.
 To do this, you need to pass a table containing `str` and `hl`, where `str` would represent the icon and `hl` would represent the icon highlight.
+The icon's highlight works just like the `hl` component's values.<br><br>
+There's also another value you can set if the value of `icon` is a table, which is `always_visible`.
+By default, the icon is not shown if the value returned by the provider is empty.
+If you want the icon to be shown even when the provider string is empty, you need to set `always_visible` to `true`.<br><br>
-The icon's highlight works just like the `hl` component's values.
-If it's a function, it can take either the window handler as an argument, or it can take no arguments.
+If the value of `icon` a function, it can take either the window handler as an argument, or it can take no arguments.
 For example:

 ```lua
 -- Setting icon to a string